perladvent/perldotcom/content/article/how-strong-is-your-password-.md

 ### How it works

-Dan Wheeler's original blog [post](https://blogs.dropbox.com/tech/2012/04/zxcvbn-realistic-password-strength-estimation/) explains this in detail, but here;s a quick summary.
+Dan Wheeler's original blog [post](https://blogs.dropbox.com/tech/2012/04/zxcvbn-realistic-password-strength-estimation/) explains this in detail, but here's a quick summary.
 To estimate a password's strength we measure its [entropy](https://en.wikipedia.org/wiki/Password_strength#Entropy_as_a_measure_of_password_strength).
 The zxcvbn algorithm estimates a password's entropy in three stages:

 1. match - matches parts of a password against patterns like: known words, sequences, dates etc
 2. score - for every matched pattern, calculate its entropy